 Safety is everyone’s responsibility, and it is important that we all take our safety seriously.
 Here are some public safety reminders and actions you can take to reduce your chance of being a victim of crime.

 It's that time of year again when porch pirates are busy trying to ruin your holidays.
 While porch pirates are a year-round problem, thefts increase during the holiday season.
 The best way to defeat the bad guys is to be proactive before packages are ever delivered.
-Watch our video for a few helpful tips HERE.
+Watch our video HERE.

 Fried turkeys are delicious, but they come with a lot of safety issues.
 Thousands of fires and injuries happen each year due to turkey fryer fires.
 Check out our Annual TC Turkey Fry Competition to learn more about the proper way to fry a turkey, along with what not to do to ensure safety for your family and home.
-Check it out HERE.
+Watch our video HERE.